 The Board of Directors believes that the relatively low market price per share of the Company's Common Stock before the Reverse Split had impaired the marketability of the Common Stock to institutional investors and members of the investing public.
 In theory, the number of shares outstanding should not, in and of itself, affect the marketability of the Common Stock, the nature of investors who purchase the Common Stock, or the Company's reputation in the financial community.
 In practice, however, the Company believes many brokerage firms and institutional investors are reluctant to recommend lower-priced stocks to their clients or to hold them in their portfolios because they are perceived to be speculative in nature.
-This impairment of marketability may affect not only the liquidity and trading price of the Common Stock, but also the Company's ability to raise additional capital through thes ale of equity securities or securities convertible into equity securities.
-In addition, many brokerage have policies and practices that discourage individual brokers within those firms from dealing in lower-priced stocks.
+This impairment of marketability may affect not only the liquidity and trading price of the Common Stock, but also the Company's ability to raise additional capital through the sale of equity securities or securities convertible into equity securities.
+In addition, many brokerage houses have policies and practices that discourage individual brokers within those firms from dealing in lower-priced stocks.
 Some of those policies and practices involve time-consuming procedures that make the handling of lower-priced stock economically unattractive.
-The brokerage commission no a sile of lower-priced stock may also represent a higher percentage of the sale price than the brokerage commission on a higher-priced issue.
+The brokerage commission on a sale of lower-priced stock may also represent a higher percentage of the sale price than the brokerage commission on a higher-priced issue.
 Any reduction in brokerage commission resulting from a Reverse Split could be offset, however, in whole or in part, by increased brokerage commissions required to be paid by stockholders selling "odd lots" created by the Reverse Split.

 The Board of Directors believed that the decrease in the number of shares of Common Stock outstanding resulting from the Reverse Split would increase the trading price of the outstanding shares and thus stimulate greater interest in the Common Stock by the financial community and the investing public, promote greater liquidity for the Company's stockholders, and result in a bid price level for the Common Stock that may in the future permit it to obtain an exchange listing.
 The Board also believed that the Reverse Split would result in a price level for the Common Stock that would mitigate the reluctance, policies and practices of brokerage firms, and diminish the adverse impact of trading commissions and recommendation restrictions on the potential market for the Company's Common Stock.
-Although any increase in the market price of the Common Stock that the proposed Reverse Split should result in a market price for the shares that would be high enough to overcome the reluctance, policies and practices and practices and brokerage houses and institutional investors referred to above and to diminish the adverse impact of correspondingly high trading commissions on the market for the Common Stock.
+Although any increase in the market price of the Common Stock resulting from the Reverse Split may be proportionately less than the decrease in the number of shares outstanding, the Board of Directors believes that the proposed Reverse Split should result in a market price for the shares that would be high enough to overcome the reluctance, policies and practices at brokerage houses and institutional investors referred to above and to diminish the adverse impact of correspondingly high trading commissions on the market for the Common Stock.